SiAshbery/martian-robots/README.md

 I would like to ad more descriptive warnings and errors.
 E.g. When creating a surface with a length larger than the max allowed, it currently caps the length off at the max (50) without informing the user

-## Bugs
+## Issues

-Testing gets.chomp pauses the tests until user manuall presses enter.
+Testing gets.chomp pauses the tests until user manually presses enter.

+Switch statements causes rspec to hang unless they manually `break` Ruby reports invalid `break` statements however